-For this particular Osage Beach proposal, the urban planners and the financiers say that the area is blighted and needs \$52 million in TIF subsidies, an additional \$11 million in state TIF funds, and \$15 million in special sales tax districts, including a community improvement district (CID) and transportation development district (TDD), to succeed.1 It should be kept in mind that these statements were not coming from independent voices, but rather from entities working for or with the developers.
+For this particular Cape Girardeau proposal, the urban planners and the financiers say that the area is blighted and needs \$18 million in TIF subsidies, another \$18 million from a CID, \$12 million more from a TDD, and a few million more in various other subsidies.
+To paraphrase former U.S. Senator Everett Dirksen, "a million here, a million there, pretty soon you're talking real money."
+It should be kept in mind that these statements were not coming from independent voices, but rather from entities working for or with the developers.

-TIF and other subsidies are not needed for developments to succeed .
-This can easily be seen in the tremendous growth-most of it without subsidies-in the Osage Beach area in recent decades.
+TIFs and other subsidies are not needed for new developments to succeed.
 Other cities in Missouri have also had projects go forward without the use of TIF.
 Several years ago, the eastern Missouri city of Florissant rejected a Walmart TIF proposal within the city-yet the project went forward anyway.
 Columbia also recently rejected some major TIF applications.
 Kansas City is tightening up its rules on subsidies.
 St. Louis and St. Charles counties have become much stricter about their use of TIF in recent years.
 For instance, St. Louis County rejected a proposed \$150 million floodplain TIF in 2020.2